-Here's an example.
 Have you heard of Instagram?
-It was launched as an iPhone app for posting personal photos online.
+It was launched as a iPhone app for posting personal photos online.
 People share their photos to connect with friends, strangers, and businesses.
 It's a place where people express their lives and interests through photos.
 Instagram is a powerful way to connect with patients and prospective patients in the same way friends connect with friends.
 It's real, and people love it.

-We recently did a random search on Instagram using the keyword "dentist" to see the photos people were posting and tagging with the word "#dentist".
-Thousands of photos have been posted by patients sitting in dental practices!
+We recently did a random search on Instagram using the keyword "eyedoctor" to see the photos people were posting and tagging with the word "#eyedoctor".
+Thousands of photos have been posted by patients sitting in optometry practices and/or trying on glasses!
 What are they sharing?
 Watch this short video and see: